Last Updated on February 17, 2021 by

 But with this new 10 million dollar grant, split over four years’ time, the team at the university hopes to find opioid alternatives to current medications by continuing their research of marine snails.
 Common opioid medications include Hydrocodone, Oxycontin, Morphine, and other potent pharmaceutical drugs.
 For the many dependent on pain pills, an alternative approach to pain relief and management is a welcome change.

 The Problem with Opioids is in How Pain Escalates

 You’ve heard it over and over again.
 The rates of opioid abuse and addiction continue to increase, despite mandated warnings on prescription bottle labels, tightened administering guidelines, and public knowledge about the dangers of extended use.

 In fact, opioids lose effect over time, leading the user to seek elevated doses and frequency of use.
 For those seeking a heavier buzz or when unable to access opioid pills, they will turn to heroin use or injections of potentially lethal pain meds for relief.
 In light of the increase in popularity of opioids used by addicts and pain patients alike, uncovering a more natural alternative is essential to fight and overcome the opioid epidemic.
-The research team from U of U hopes to achieve just that, a real alternative to opioids.
+The research team from University of Utah hopes to achieve just that, a real alternative to opioids.

 Why Opioids Are So Dangerous

 Opioids, like many other pharmaceuticals, were developed with the assistance of nature.
 Originating from the poppy plant, opioids have been used for hundreds of years as a means to treat pain.
 However, the pharmaceutical drugs produced from the poppy plant are known to be highly addictive.